-Unmarried people who are 18 years of age or older and not blood relatives can apply for a marriage license, as can first cousins 50 years or older.
-People 16 and 17 years of age must provide the following information: sworn consent, in person, from each parent or legal guardian before the county clerk at the time of application, as well as a certified copy of their birth certificates and a second form of identification to show their date of birth.
-Those giving consent must provide proper identification, including a valid driver’s license, state ID, or a valid US passport.
-If the legal guardian is giving consent, a certified copy of his or her guardianship papers must be provided.
+Unmarried people who are 18 years of age or older, and not blood relatives can apply for a marriage license, as can first cousins 50 years or older.
+People who are 16 and 17 years of age must provide the following information: sworn consent, in person, from each parent or legal guardian before the county clerk at the time of application, as well as a certified copy of their birth certificates and a second form of identification (ID) to show their date of birth.
+Those giving consent must provide proper ID, including a valid driver’s license, state ID or a valid U.S. passport.
+If a legal guardian is giving consent, a certified copy of his or her guardianship papers must be provided.

-You must provide one of the following pieces of information to receive your marriage license: valid U.S. driver’s license or state ID, valid U.S. passport, or U.S. Armed Forces identification card.
-If the above is not available, you must provide two of the following: a certified copy of your birth certificate, U.S. naturalization papers or resident alien card, a valid foreign passport, life insurance policy that has been in effect for at least one year, a baptismal record showing the birth date of the applicant, or a consulate identification card.
+You must provide one of the following to receive your marriage license: a valid U.S. driver’s license or state ID, valid U.S. passport, or U.S. Armed Forces ID card.
+If the above is not available, you must provide two of the following: a certified copy of your birth certificate, U.S. naturalization papers or resident alien card, valid foreign passport, life insurance policy that has been in effect for at least one year, a baptismal record showing the birth date of the applicant or a consulate ID card.
 Some counties may require divorce decrees and/or death certificates of former spouses.
 Counties may vary when it comes to forms of acceptable ID.
 Call your county clerk to verify what documentation you should bring.

-Depending on your county, the cost to obtain a marriage license is $20-$60.
+Depending on your county, the cost to obtain a marriage license is between $30 and $60.
 Certain counties only accept cash, so call ahead to confirm what types of payment the clerk will accept.
 If you intend to request multiple copies of your marriage license, be prepared to pay a small replication fee.

 Where to Go

-Call your County Clerk’s office to verify requirements, hours, and additional locations.
-We recommend getting two or three certified copies of your marriage certificate for name change and/or filing purposes.
+Your marriage license must be obtained in the county where your ceremony is being performed.
+Call your county clerk’s office to verify requirements, hours and additional locations.
+We recommend getting two or three certified copies of your marriage license for name change and/or filing purposes.